henrik/jquery.truncator.js/README.markdown

  * **`max_length`**

    Defaults to `100`.

    Note that the ` (…more)` bit counts towards the max length – so a max length of 10 would truncate `1234567890` to `12 (…more)`.

-## Customizations in this Fork

-Removed extra ")" that is appended to more text.
-Included link prefix and suffix in max length calculation (before, was only including more text).

 ## Credits and license

 By [Henrik Nyh](http://henrik.nyh.se/) under the MIT license: